RafaelCasamaximo/RafaelCasamaximo/README.md

 ### <div align="center">I'm Rafael Furlanetto, a Computer Scientist and master's student at Universidade Estadual de Londrina in Brazil 🗺🚀</div>

-- 🔭 Currently researching serious games at the State University of Londrina.
+- 🔭 Currently researching serious and educational games.

-- 🌱 I’m currently learning about emulators and assemblers.
+- 🌱 Currently learning about emulators and assemblers.

 - ❓ I'm pleased to help whenever I can about Python, C/C++ and Unity!